pantheon-systems/documentation/source/content/guides/composer-convert.md

 #### Libraries

-Libraries of package-type `drupal-library` can be handled similarly to modules, but the specifics depend on how your library code was included in the source site.
+Libraries be handled similarly to modules, but the specifics depend on how your library code was included in the source site.
+They may have been included:

+- by manually committing them to web/libraries
+- using the drupal libraries module
+- as a repository in an existing project composer.json file by using custom repository configuration
+- as a dependency of type `drupal-library` in a contrib module's `composer.json`

+For packages of type `drupal-library`, define the `installer-path` to `web/libraries`, and require your packages in the same method as Drupal contrib modules.
+See [`composer.json`](https://github.com/pantheon-upstreams/drupal-composer-managed/blob/main/composer.json#L49) as an example.

 If contributed modules require manually adding libraries (for example, the module does not use a composer.json file to download its required libraries), you may add the libraries directly to your `require` section.

 ### Custom Code